notFaceroll/URL-shortening-landing-page/README.md

 # URL shortening landing page 📃

-This is a solution to the [Job listings with filtering challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).
+This is a solution to the [URL shortening api landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).

 ## Overview